 - Kefir is a source of prebiotic, a product of fermented milk and kefir grains.
-The drink originates from Europe and Russia and can be made from cow, goat and sheep milk.
+The drink originates from Europe and Russia and can be made from cow, goat, and sheep milk.

-- Sour Porridge it’s African staple, commonly used for breakfast after fermentation.
+- Sour Porridge it’s an African staple, commonly used for breakfast after fermentation.
 It is a byproduct of sorghum, whole grain.

-According to research the consumption of probiotics found in fermented foods is found to cause significant positive improvements in balancing intestinal permeability and barrier function
+According to research, the consumption of probiotics found in fermented foods is found to cause significant positive improvements in balancing intestinal permeability and barrier function

 Prebiotics And A Healthy Gut